Functions depending only on some variables #

 some variables and be able to infer this when applying transformations mentioned above.

-This is why introduce the predicate DependsOn f s
+This is why introduce the predicate DependsOn f s, which states that if x and y coincide over

 Main definitions #